MICCoM/API/README.md

-# API
+# webserver
-REST API for MICCoM
+Test webserver in GO